The Development Plan sets out a vision of how communities will develop in the future.

 Shows how the environmental considerations and issues identified in the Environmental Assesment have been taken account of and integrated into the angus Local Development Plan

 Since the Angus Local Development Plan was adopted in September 2016 we have focused on the implementation of the Plan, through our Action Programme.

-A key focus of this work has been working with landowners and developers of allocated sites to assist in the delivery of development.
-Regular contact with the development industry ensures that we have an up to date understanding of market conditions, development progress and delivery issues across all sites identified in the Plan.
+A key focus has been maintaining regular contact with landowners and developers of allocated sites to ensure that we have an up to date understanding of market conditions, development progress and delivery issues across all sites identified in the Plan.
 This allows officers to be proactive and to help address any emerging issues quickly.